 Libby was about to hang up when the female voice continued, "I summon you to protect and defend me, I call you to be my trusted ally, I bring you to me to help in my destiny.
 I am the Chosen One and choose not to stand alone.
 Fulfill your purpose and assist me with mine.
 Become the Protector."

 "Who the fu-OUWW!"
-The girl screamed in undeniable torture, as she bent over the mattress and held herself.
+Libby screamed as her veins felt like they caught fire and bent over the mattress to hold herself.

 "Become the Protector."